13 charged by sheriff's office

-13 people were charged by the Banks County Sheriff's Office last week, including the following:
+Thirteen people were arrested during the past week by the Banks County Sheriff's Office.

 (0) comments